 “Recovering lost income is critical to starting a new life – providing the possibility to secure housing, afford transportation, learn new skills, or other foundational needs,” said State Controller Betty Yee, California’s Chief Fiscal Officer and a CalVCB Board Member.
 “This important change in California law gives survivors of human trafficking a more hopeful future.”

 Despite the COVID-19 pandemic, CalVCB acted swiftly to ensure survivors of human trafficking could access this new benefit.
-Two survivors that Cast serves have already received checks in the mail – one for over $10,000.
+Three survivors that Cast serves have already received checks in the mail – one for over $10,000.

 About the Coalition to Abolish Slavery and Trafficking